North Carolina Highway 211: Future

-NC DOT will undertake a major project in 2019 to widen NC 211 into a divided, four-lane highway from Midway Road (NC 906) to NC 87 in Southport.
+In January 2022, NC DOT undertook a major project to widen NC 211 into a divided, four-lane highway from Midway Road (NC 906) to NC 87 in Southport.
 Involving roughly 7 miles of roadway, the project entails constructing overpasses at Long Beach Road Extension and Midway Road/Middleton Boulevard and replacing bridges at Dutchman’s Creek and the Duke Energy Progress discharge canal.
 The road will remain open during construction which is expected to cost $85-million and take some four years.

-Further inland, widening of NC 211 between Holly Grove School Rd. and NC 73 in Moore County will begin in 2020 so as to be completed in time for the 2024 USGA Open scheduled to be held that year in Pinehurst.
+Further inland, widening of NC 211 between Holly Grove School Rd. and NC 73 in Moore County is under progress.
+Albeit originally intended to be completed in time for the 2024 USGA Open scheduled to be held that year in Pinehurst, construction is still ongoing as of October 2025.